Kovah/blog.kovah.de/content/en/2019/switching-from-rsa-to-ecdsa/index.md

 ### Pushing the new key to your servers

 Of course, you want to use your new key and push it to all servers you are using.
-No problem.
 I assume that the servers you want to connect to follow the most basic security guidelines and thus are somewhat up-to-date, which means they should run the latest version of OpenSSH or a similar SSH server.
-If your server does not support ECDSA yet you may have some other problems right now: update the server.
+If your server does not support ECDSA, yet you may have some other problems right now: update the server.

 An easy command to push your new SSH key to your server comes pre-installed with OpenSSH: